kubernetes-sigs/cloud-provider-azure/docs/persistentvolumes/azuredisk/README.md

 # AzureDisk

-Azure disk Container Storage Interface (CSI) Storage Plugin is moved to <https://github.com/kubernetes-sigs/azuredisk-csi-driver>.
-Please check the github [link](https://github.com/kubernetes-sigs/azuredisk-csi-driver) for documentation.
+This doc has been moved to the project website.
+Checkout [this page](http://kubernetes-sigs.github.io/cloud-provider-azure/install/azuredisk/) to get more information.